sirrice/latexsnapshots/README.md

         # minimum edit distance of tex files to take a snapshot (4000 is pretty conservative)
         min_edit_distance = 1000

+        # Don't create a snapshot if the previous one was within X hours of this commit
+        min_hours_gap = 12

         # where to store the data, no need to change this
         dburi = "sqlite:///latex2.db"